ibrahimmashaly/geth-poa-tutorial/README.md

 In **Proof-of-Work** on Ethereum and Bitcoin, this time is moderated by a complex algorithm which has a target network time (~10m for Bitcoin, ~14s for Ethereum).
 It adjusts variables according to the current capacity of miners on the network.

 In **Proof-of-Authority,** we don't need that complicated algorithm but we do need a set time to run an orderly network.
-Since Ethereum's block time is 12-14 seconds, we'll put our network's block time at 7s.
+Since Ethereum's block time is 12-14 seconds, we'll put our network's block time at 7 seconds.

 Proof-of-Authority networks can decrease their block time and therefore **increase their transaction throughput** (the number of transactions processed per second).
 This is a desirable goal for certain blockchain use cases.